 Express advising allows students to stop by and meet with an academic advisor without an appointment.
 Express advising will occur only on days when class is in session.
 It serves as a 5- to 10-minute meeting for quick advising questions.
 Course planning will not occur during express advising.
 If a student comes during express advising for course planning, they will be asked to make an appointment with their assigned advisor.

 Students will see the academic advisor on duty during express advising, but all follow-up appointments should be made with their assigned academic advisor.

 Students not in the College of Media are invited to come to express advising with follow-up questions after attending an ICT info session.

-Express advising will take place Monday, Wednesday, and Thursday, 1:00-2:00 p.m., in the Media Student Services Center in 18 Gregory Hall.
+Express advising will take place during the following times in the Media Student Services Center in 18 Gregory Hall.
 Please check in at the front desk and the advisor on duty will come get you when it is your turn.